YairHalberstadt/Blog/CovariantReturnTypesProposal.md

 **case h**

 In this case we have to manually add in the attributes to the relevant methods.
-Whilst this works fine when all the methods are int he same assembly, it could cause issues when they are in multiple assemblies.
+Whilst this works fine when all the methods are in the same assembly, it could cause issues when they are in multiple assemblies.
+We will discuss this more later on.

 ```csharp
 .assembly Covariant {}